a6b8/yaml-generator-loadbalancer/README.md

-# YAML Generator for Loadbalancing and Port Routing
+# Visual YAML Generator for creating a Boilerplate Loadbalancing & Port Routing Infrastructure
-This **Visual** Generator create a *docker-compose.yml* and a *rancher-compose.yml* file.
+This **Visual Generator** create a *docker-compose.yml* and a *rancher-compose.yml* file.
 It helps to setup fast and secure a Infrastructure with a Rancher(Cattle) Masternode.

 ## The Generator uses 4 diffrent Docker Images:
 - [x] placeholder-webpage-docker | [github.com](https://github.com/a6b8/placeholder-webpage-docker) | [hub.docker.com](https://hub.docker.com/r/a6b8/placeholder-webpage-docker/)